Donders-Institute/meg-pipeline/doc/organization.md

 The source directory contains the anonimized BIDS format raw data files that can be shared.

 The derived directory contains the result from processing and will mainly contain MATLAB *.mat files.

-The scratch directory can be a symbolic link to /home/common/temporary/YourUID.

 ### Archiving the data